gabsleoga/ZephyrLearning/zephyr-learning.md

 - **Why use it:** Power domains provide a clean, declarative way to model shared rails, ensuring all devices hear about power removal/restoration and preventing ad-hoc GPIO toggles that desynchronize drivers from actual hardware state.

 **Example: two sensors on a shared I2C rail**
-1. Both sensors A and B are active, so each driver calls `pm_device_runtime_get()`.
+1. Both sensors A and B are active, so each driver calls `pm_device_runtime_get()`, this increments their usage counts as well as the I2C domain's usage count.
 Their usage counts move to 1, and the I2C domain's aggregate usage becomes 2, keeping the rail on.
 2. Sensor A becomes idle and calls `pm_device_runtime_put()`.
 Its usage drops to 0, but B is still active, so the domain’s refcount stays at 1 and power remains applied.
 3. When sensor B also calls `pm_device_runtime_put()`, the domain refcount hits 0.
 The power-domain driver suspends, shuts the rail off, and sends `PM_DEVICE_ACTION_TURN_OFF` to both sensors.
 The next `get()` from either sensor automatically powers the rail back up.